yueying-teng/cycleGAN_if_monet_loved_dogs_more/README.md

 # start jupyter notebook
 jupyter notebook --ip=0.0.0.0 --allow-root

-# see details about in the notebook folder
+# see details about the following steps in the notebook folder
   # data preparation
   # model training
-  # model preparation for tensorflow serving
+  # model preparation for Tensorflow Serving
 ```

 ## Implementations